Financial Assistance for Food, Housing, and Bills

-Get help from government programs that are offering temporary COVID-19 assistance to pay rent, mortgages, and student loans.
-Food stamps and federal meal programs have also changed their rules to provide extra help during the coronavirus pandemic.
+Get temporary COVID-19 help from government programs to pay rent, mortgages, funeral expenses, and student loans.
+Food stamps and federal meal programs also changed their rules to provide extra help during the coronavirus pandemic.

 Food Stamps and Meal Programs During the COVID-19 Pandemic